gdelnegro/simepar-django-translation-server/README.md

 ```
+[ ] Make unit tests
-[ ] 001: Add suport to N languages, right now it suport only EN and PT-BR
+[ ] Add suport to N languages, right now it suport only EN and PT-BR
-[ ] 002: Copy *.po *.mo files to project's root locales folder
+[ ] Copy *.po *.mo files to project's root locales folder
 ```